lalitmagedev/loop_minitracker/README.md

 ### Call API to get the tracking info
 * Hit the API on the POSTMAN <Magento_url>/rest/V1/tracking
-* You will get the response fetched from the DataBase
+* You will get the response fetched from the Database